 At the culmination of the semester, teams will share their projects in a Demo Day presentation.

-This course is open to all UT undergraduate students by application, which will be available October 7.
-Practicum activities typically require 3-4 hours per week, scheduled by the student and client, in an unpaid assignment at a partner startup company.
+This course is open to all UT undergraduate students by application, which will be available April 13.
+Practicum activities typically require 3-4 hours of teamwork outside of the course per week.
 This course satisfies Requirement 5 of the Entrepreneurship minor.

 Faculty contact: Dr. Melissa Murphy